 Another example of poor content occurs when banner usage is slight and/or doesn’t achieve the goal of a page.
 For example, a banner can send users to a PDP (product details page) that cuts off their browsing journey.

 “PDPs, in general, have high bounce rates, as in the case of our retail clients, so you need to be careful what products you send users to, should your banner send them to a PDP (or even a product landing page).
-Landing on a PDP is especially detrimental to the UX when the real goal was to send users to a PLP (product landing page), which shows several product options as opposed to a PDP.”
+Landing on a PDP is especially detrimental to the user experience when the real goal was to send users to a PLP (product landing page), which shows several product options as opposed to a PDP.”

 Now you know how to move the needle from a high-level UX analysis to a granular level to spot what caused your customers to struggle or give up with your site.
 After you identify what leads to bad digital experiences, you are all set to start optimizing.
 Customer experience analytics are your best friend when it comes to augmenting your content ideation strategy.

 Since it allows you to meticulously identify digital experience issues, it fastracks you to brainstorming sessions to rectify the issues in a data-backed way.
 Some things will be clearer than others.
 For example, if you find 404 errors and other dead-end pages, the quick fix is the get rid of them, or replace them with the proper pages.